 \section{Introduction}

-Landslides are subject to a great concern for Geological and Environmental researchers from all over the world due to it's irreparable and execrable impact on environment, society and economy.
-Landslide is a natural calamity which is characterized by the movement of a mass rock, debris or earth down a slope.
-Several environmental factors like heavy rainfall, geographical factor like location, land near volcanoes etc contribute to the occurrence of landslides.
-Especially, in some areas, Rainfall, slope, Land Use and Land Cover Change, and Elevation etc are one of the most influencing factors for Landslide \citep{Mindje2020}.
-Hilly and Coastal areas all over the globe are mostly vulnerable to frequent and most devastating landslides.
-More than thousand people are killed by landslides every year around the globe, including an average of 25 - 50 deaths all alone in United States. \citep{us-news-landslides}.
+Landslides are subject to great concern for Geological and Environmental researchers from all over the world due to their irreparable and execrable impact on the environment, society, and economy.
+A landslide is a natural calamity that is characterized by the movement of a mass of rock, debris, or earth down a slope.
+Several environmental factors like heavy rainfall, geographical factor like location, land near volcanoes, etc contribute to the occurrence of landslides.
+Especially, in some areas, Rainfall, slope, Land Use Land Cover Change, Elevation, etc are one of the most influencing factors for Landslide \citep{Mindje2020}. \\

+Hilly and Coastal areas all over the globe are mostly vulnerable to frequent and devastating landslides.
+More than a thousand people are killed by landslides every year around the globe, including an average of 25 - 50 deaths all alone in the United States. \citep{us-news-landslides}.
 According to the study of \citet{neegar-survey}, considering the time period of 2000-2018, the yearly average number of landslides in Bangladesh is 19, with a 4\% rate of increase per year, which ultimately results in 38 fatalities and 54 injuries on average.
-Landslides often damage road networks in hilly areas causing great direct or indirect consequential economic losses due to hindrance in communication with the hilly parts of a country \citep{landslide-road-net}.
-Landslides are great threat to socio-economic conditions of a country \citep{Perera2018}.
-The impact of a landslide may be extended to destruction of important infrastructure, cultivable land and natural resources.
-It may lead to blockage of rivers and intensify the risk of floods \citep{FAO}.
+Landslides often damage road networks in hilly areas causing great direct or indirect consequential economic losses due to hindrance in communication with the hilly parts of a country \citep{landslide-road-net}. \\

+Landslides are a great threat to the socio-economic conditions of a country \citep{Perera2018}.
+The impact of a landslide may be extended to the destruction of important infrastructure, cultivable land, and natural resources.
+It may lead to the blockage of rivers and intensify the risk of floods \citep{FAO}.
 The study Landslide Susceptibility is sensitive and arduous due to the presence of uncorrelated or non-linearly correlated environmental factors responsible for Landslides \citep{Huang2020}.
-In this context, an extensive statistical data driven analysis could help us to detect useful hidden and confounding patterns for identification of landslides to support effective measures to prevent this disaster.
+In this context, an extensive statistical data-driven analysis could help us to detect useful hidden and confounding patterns for the identification of landslides to support effective measures to prevent this disaster. \\